 How can you improve your website's design?

 As the saying goes: less is more.
-A simple layout means all of the different elements of your website, such as texts, menu, graphics, are all in balance and aren’t overwhelming to browse through.
+A simple layout means all of the different elements of your website, such as texts, menu, and graphics, are all in balance and aren’t overwhelming to browse through.
 Websites are like real estate - you don’t want to waste any space on unnecessary decorations or graphics that don’t serve a purpose.
 A simple layout is long-lasting and will help your website visitor to find the information they need in a single glance.

 Selecting a specific color scheme helps support the consistency of your website.
 Too many different colors will be overwhelming for the customer, as it clutters up your website and makes it hard to find anything.
 The easiest way to create a color scheme is to incorporate your brand color, muted and neutral background colors for general texts, and a highlight color that would be used for special deals or notifications, for example.

 Whitespace is the areas on your website that are intentionally left empty.
-They can be found, for example, in-between images and text blocks and in the margins on the page.
+They can be found, for example, in-between images and text blocks and in the margins of the page.
 Having whitespace does not only make your website look and feel less cluttered and more professional, it also helps to bring out all of the essential elements on your website and help your visitors to focus on what’s important.
 And no, it does not mean it has to be the color white.

 A picture is worth a thousand words.
 Because of the way people behave online nowadays, conveying your message faster and making your website more scannable is crucial: so tell your story and showcase your products and services through images rather than text.